msztolcman/sendria/README.md

 [![say thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/marcin%40urzenia.net)

-MailTrap is a SMTP server designed to run in your dev/test environment, that is designed to catch any email you or your application is sending, and display it in a web interface instead if sending to real world.
+MailTrap is a SMTP server designed to run in your dev/test environment, that is designed to catch any email you or your application is sending, and display it in a web interface instead of sending to real world.
 It help you prevents sending any dev/test emails to real people, no matter what address you provide.
 Just point your app/email client to `smtp://127.0.0.1:1025` and look at your emails on `http://127.0.0.1:1080`.